(series of slides used in class)

-AVMs are formed by a ball of dilated vessels that form an abnormal communication between the arterial and venous system, forming a fistula areriovenosa.
+AVMs are formed by a ball of dilated vessels that form an abnormal communication between the arterial and venous system, constituting an IF & shy; areriovenosa Sthula.

-It is a developmental abnormality characterized by the persistence of an embryonic pattern of blood vessels.
+It is a developmental abnormality characterized by the persistence of an embryonic pattern vessels Sangui & shy; neos.

-The lesion is present from birth, the onset of symptoms typically occurs between 10 and 30 years old.
+The lesion is present from birth, the beginning of each other & shy; symptoms usually occurs between 10 and 30 years old.

 Recurrent Headache is a frequent complaint.

-They can produce neurological symptoms through various mechanisms:
+Can produce clini & shy; nica neurological through various mechanisms:

-- First breakdown may occur in the subarachnoid space, into the cerebral ventricles, but it occurs most often in the brain parenchyma.
+- First breakdown may occur in the subarachnoid space, in Ventri & shy; asses brain, but it occurs most often in the brain parenchyma.

-- In the absence of bleeding, epileptic crisis, progressive neurologic defect develops following a steal phenomenon of blood flow or because of mass effect malformation.
+- In the absence of bleeding, epileptic crisis, a progressive neurological defect develops as a result of a steal phenomenon of flow Sangui & shy; neo or as a result of a mass effect malformation.

 - Are shown in 0,1% population, prevalence 10 times lower than that of aneurysms

 - The average risk of bleeding has been evaluated in numerous studies of natural history, estimated in the 2-3% annual.